ishakkutlu/AI-Driven-Forecasting-System/README.md

 - Forecasts supported not only distribution planning (cash logistics) but also upstream needs such as banknote production, supply chain preparation, and long-term stock management.
 - As circulation volume is a key driver of monetary liquidity, accurate demand forecasts provided critical input for broader monetary policy planning.

-**Simplicity with real-world impact**
-- Delivered accurate forecasts using only the banknote demand series itself — without requiring additional macroeconomic or external variables.
-- This makes the system easy to apply in practice: fast setup, no dependency on uncertain external forecasts, yet high accuracy in predicting future cash demand.